Skip to main content

 Wet and wild: Russell Falls

 Inside Tasmania's equal-oldest national park, enclosed in rainforest high above an isolated creek, Russell Falls are best experienced after a few days of rain (another perk of hiking in the Off Season).
 The river within Mount Field National Park drops down a rock face into a great bowl, fanning a wide sheet of water that plunges another 50m into a pool lined by tall tree ferns.
 It’s a 1.4km return walk to the falls; another 10min further upstream, Horseshoe Falls crashes onto moss-covered rocks.
 National Parks pass required.
-Nearby on the Tall Trees walk, roam among a long-growing grove of Australia’s tallest tree species: mountain ash (Eucalyptus regnans).
+This trail is wheelchair accessible.
+TrailRiders are available for hire at Mount Field National Park.
+Near Russell Falls on the Tall Trees walk, roam among a long-growing grove of Australia’s tallest tree species: mountain ash (Eucalyptus regnans).

 Stunning landscape image of Strzelecki Peaks from Trousers Point, with pristine, blue water and lush, green forest.